krishaamer/green-filter-research/research/literature/fintech.md

 McKeough, Tim (2018).
 McKinsey Design Launches, Confirming the Importance of Design to Business. *Architectural Digest*.

+McKibben, Bill (1989). *The end of nature*.
+1st ed.
+New York: Random House.

 McKinsey (2020).
 The next frontier in Asia payments.

 McKinsey (2022b).
 ESG is essential for companies to maintain their social license.